radius-project/docs/docs/content/getting-started/supported-languages/_index.md

 weight: 900
 ---

-Project Radius supports a variety of infrastructure-as-code (IaC) languages.
+Project Radius is designed to support a variety of infrastructure-as-code (IaC) languages.

-{{% alert title="Other languages" color="info" %}}
 Currently, Project Radius supports Bicep.
-Terraform support is underway as our next priority IaC language.
+Terraform support is underway.
-{{% /alert %}}

 ## Languages